 1913 to November 11, 1932

 During 1913, Neal joined the Covington Police Department.
 Robert caught pneumonia and died October 11, 1918.
-Patrolman Regan and his wife did not have another successful birth until 1926 and again in 1929.
+Patrolman Regan and his wife did not have any other successful births until 1926 and 1929.